 Several microorganisms like viruses, bacteria, and fungus can deposit in the bottle.
 They mix into the baby’s milk and enter her body, leading to vomiting, thrush, or diarrhea.
 It is, therefore, necessary to sterilize the feeding bottles properly before use.

 You need not have to sterilize them after every feed, as long as you are washing them with hot water and storing in a sterile container.
 It is advisable to sterilize bottles once in a while.
-If your baby was recently down with flu or cold, you need to sterilize the bottles more frequently.
+If your baby was recently down with flu or cold or have weak immune system or is premature, you need to sterilize the bottles more frequently.

 Even though the babies develop better resistance against infections by the time they turn one, continue sterilization as long as she is on bottle feed.